MiguelAMartinez/local-map/README.md

 # Local Map Project
-This interactive neighborhood map uses JS Knockout, Google maps, and third party APIs to show the best restaurants in Austin.
+An interactive map that uses Knockout.js, jQuery, and third party APIs (Google Maps and Flickr) to show the best local food places.

 ## Using the map
 Select (by marking with an [X]) the meals (Breakfast, Lunch, or Dinner) you want.
 The map will display the